poljpocket/SystemConfigVersions/README.md

 # System Config Versions

-This [ProcessWire](https://processwire.com) plugin adds an admin interface for developers to manage configuration revisions.
+This [ProcessWire](https://processwire.com) module adds an admin interface for developers to manage configuration revisions.
 Think of it as git for PW configurations 😊.

 It ensures that revisions only get run once.
 It is possible to run multiple revisions up to a certain point or even all available ones.